Wrlog/Wr.github.io/_posts/2022-09-03-Maximum likelihood estimation, maximum posterior probability estimation and Bayesian formula.md

 The problem with statistical studies is the opposite.
 Statistics is that there is a pile of data that has to be used to predict models and parameters.
 Still using the swine as an example.
 Now I get a pile of meat and through observation and judgment I determine that it is pork (which determines the model.)
-In the actual research, also by observing the data to speculate the model is / like Gaussian distribution, exponential distribution, Laplace distribution, etc.), then, you can further research to determine the breed of this pig, this is a captive pig or a running hill pig or a net pig, and so on (speculation model parameters).
+In the actual research, also by observing the data to speculate the model is / like Gaussian distribution, exponential distribution, Laplace distribution, etc.), then, you can further research to determine the breed of this pig, this is a captive pig or a Wild Boar or other species, and so on (predict model parameters).

 **In a nutshell: probability is to predict the data with known model and parameters.
 Statistics is known data, predicting the model and parameters.**